rancher/docs/content/rancher/v2.6/en/pipelines/_index.md

 {{% tabs %}}
 {{% tab "GitHub" %}}

+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Go to the cluster where you want to configure pipelines and click **Explore**.
-1. From the **Global** view, navigate to the project that you want to configure pipelines.
+1. In the dropdown menu in the top navigation bar, select the project where you want to configure pipelines.

-1. Select **Tools > Pipelines** in the navigation bar.
+1. In the left navigation bar, click **Legacy > Project > Pipelines**.
+1. Click the **Configuration** tab.
 1. Follow the directions displayed to **Setup a Github application**.
-Rancher redirects you to Github to setup an OAuth App in Github.
+Rancher redirects you to Github to set up an OAuth App in Github.
 1. From GitHub, copy the **Client ID** and **Client Secret**.
 Paste them into Rancher.
 1. If you're using GitHub for enterprise, select **Use a private github enterprise installation**.
 Enter the host address of your GitHub installation.
 1. Click **Authenticate**.

 {{% /tab %}}
 {{% tab "GitLab" %}}

+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Go to the cluster where you want to configure pipelines and click **Explore**.
-1. From the **Global** view, navigate to the project that you want to configure pipelines.
+1. In the dropdown menu in the top navigation bar, select the project where you want to configure pipelines.

-1. Select **Tools > Pipelines** in the navigation bar.
+1. In the left navigation bar, click **Legacy > Project > Pipelines**.
+1. Click the **Configuration** tab.
+1. Click **GitLab**.
 1. Follow the directions displayed to **Setup a GitLab application**.
 Rancher redirects you to GitLab.
 1. From GitLab, copy the **Application ID** and **Secret**.
 Paste them into Rancher.
 1. If you're using GitLab for enterprise setup, select **Use a private gitlab enterprise installation**.
 Enter the host address of your GitLab installation.
 1. Click **Authenticate**.

 >**Note:**